Sullivan Act: Litigation

 In the case Kachalsky v.
 Cacace (2012), a unanimous panel of the United States Court of Appeals for the Second Circuit upheld the constitutionality of the Sullivan Act, and rejected challengers' positions that New York state handgun law violates the Second and Fourteenth Amendments to the Constitution.

 On April 26, 2021, the Supreme Court of the United States granted certiorari in New York State Rifle & Pistol Association, Inc. v.
 Bruen, seeking to examine whether the Sullivan Act and the may-issue policies, in general, violate the Second Amendment to the United States Constitution.
 On June 23, 2022, the "proper cause" requirement of the Sullivan Act was struck down by the Supreme Court of the United States, leaving the general licensing requirement in place.

 New York State Rifle & Pistol Association, Inc. v.
-Bruen, (Bruen), marked a significant point in second amendment cases.
-Prior to Bruen, the United States Supreme Court had not made a major development in second amendment cases since its decision in District of Columbia v.
+Bruen, (Bruen), marked a significant point in Second Amendment cases.
+Before Bruen, the United States Supreme Court had not made a major development in second amendment cases since its decision in District of Columbia v.
 Heller in 2008 (Heller).
-As such, the Court's decision had major effect on all fifty states.
+As such, the court's decision had a major effect on all fifty states.
 In Bruen, the majority set a new standard for evaluating the constitutionality of regulations that restrict Second Amendment freedoms.
-Specifically, the Court established that "only if a firearm is consistent with the Nation's 'historic tradition' may a court conclude that the individuals conduct falls outside the Second Amendment's "unqualified command."
+Specifically, the court established that "only if a firearm is consistent with the Nation's 'historic tradition' may a court conclude that the individuals conduct falls outside the Second Amendment's "unqualified command."

-In supporting its opinion, the Court drew very strongly on its prior opinion in District of Columbia v.
+In supporting its opinion, the Supreme Court drew very strongly on its prior opinion in District of Columbia v.
 Heller.
-In Heller, the Court established that individuals have constitutional right provided for by the Second Amendment to the United States Constitution to both "keep and bear arms" within the confines of their homes.
+In Heller, the court established that individuals have a constitutional right, provided for by the Second Amendment to the United States Constitution, to "keep and bear arms" within the confines of their homes.
 As such, laws in which restricted or barred an individuals ability to keep said arms in their homes usually violate the Second Amendment.
-This included any statutory provisions that resulted in arms being rendered inoperable for the purposes of home defense such as requiring that such arms be "disassembled or bound by a trigger lock."
+This included any statutory provisions that resulted in arms being rendered inoperable for home defense such as requiring that such arms be "disassembled or bound by a trigger lock."

-The Court referenced its reluctance in Heller to rely on the balancing approach employed by lower courts, because its focus was on whether or not any restrictive regulations were "analogous" to those existent at the time that both the Second and fourteenth amendments were ratified.
-Moreover, the Court also had strong support for its reasoning based on their finding in Heller that the right to bear arms afforded by the Second Amendment is not diminished by the fact that the Second Amendment was established to ensure the creation of a future militia.
-Further drawing support from its decision in Heller, the Court noted that while gun owners can keep arms in their home, its not a place where they need to "bear or carry" guns.
-As such, it must be the Second Amendment's intention to protect the right to bear or carry arms in the public to provide an avenue for self-defense.
+The Supreme Court referenced its reluctance in Heller to rely on the balancing approach employed by lower courts, because its focus was on whether any restrictive regulations were "analogous" to those in place at the time the states ratified both the Second and Fourteenth Amendments.
+Moreover, the court also had strong support for its reasoning based on their finding in Heller that the right to bear arms afforded by the Second Amendment is not diminished by the fact that the Second Amendment was established to ensure the creation of a future militia.
+Further drawing support from its decision in Heller, the court noted that while gun owners can keep arms in their home, it's not a place where they need to "bear or carry" guns.
+As such, it must be the Second Amendment's intention to protect the right to bear or carry arms in public to provide an avenue for self-defense.